 Before you start

-npm install tslint typescript --save-dev.
+npm install tslint typescript --save-dev

-Activating and configuring the TSLint tool
+Activating and configuring TSLint in CLion

 In the Configuration File area, appoint the configuration to use.